Jorgebrh/ML_mental-health-sleep-prediction/README.md

 - `notebooks/`: Jupyter notebooks with EDA, modeling, and evaluation.
 - `models/`: Saved models (e.g., Random Forest).
-- `figures/`: Plots and graphs used in the analysis.
+- `img/`: Plots and graphs used in the analysis.
 - `README.md`: Project overview and documentation.
+- `utils/`: all the auxiliar functions used

 ##  License